How to Stop an IRS Tax Levy in the Twin Cities

 If the IRS levies your bank account, the bank will freeze the money in the account and remit it to the IRS after 21 days.
 Therefore, you must act quickly to try to have the funds released upon receiving a notice that the IRS has levied your bank account.

-Contact A Tax Relief Firm
+Contact A Tax Relief Firm in the Minneapolis, MN Area

 Now is not the time to do it alone.
 If you call the IRS, they will often trick you into giving incriminating answers, further distancing you for the tax relief you so desperately need.